KossySteve/private-events/README.md

 ## Restrictions
 *Logged In*

 Only registered and logged in users can create events.
-They are refered to as *Creators*.

-Only registered users can be invited to the event by Creators.
+Only registered users attend.
 They are refered to as *Attendees*

 ## Getting Started
 - Fork the repository and create a local one on your computer
 - Move to the repository inside the command line using `cd` and the path to the file
 - Run `$ gem install bundler`
 - Run:`$ bundle install`
 - Run `$ rails db:migrate`